 We acknowledge the Staff's comment.
 Our net costs to plug and abandon our wells are estimated at approximately \$30,000 per well.
 We direct the Staff to Exhibit C of the Supplemental Letter for a schedule disclosing the timing, abandonment cost and present value of the abandonment costs for each of our proved developed producing wells and proved undeveloped locations.
 The present value of our abandonment costs, net of salvage value, at each of the three years ended December 31, 2013, 2014 and 2015 was \$17.2 million, \$25.0 million, \$39.2 million, respectively.
 These costs represented 0.94%, 0.84% and 2.27% of our standardized measure of discounted future net cash flows for each of the three years ended December 31, 2013, 2014 and 2015.
-We determined that the abandonment costs amounted to less than 2.3% of the standardized measure of discounted future net cash flows for each of disclosure purposes.
+We determined that the abandonment costs amounted to less than 2.3% of the standardized measure of discounted future net cash flows for each of the years presented in our Form 10-K, and believe such a limited impact to be immaterial for disclosure purposes.
 In future fillings, we will continue to monitor and assess the impact of abandonment costs on our standardized measure of discounted future net cash flows and make any adjustments if deemed material.